Get your mojo back with Floyd travel cases on wheels

 Tested on halfpipes around the world

 The Floyd trolleys are made of high-end hard shell polycarbonate and equiped with a modern version of the iconic red polyurethane wheels that made skateboarding big in the seventies.
 Now they lend the trolleys a bold stance and promise a remarkably smooth, soft and silent ride.
 Available in two sizes and a choice of vibrant Southern Californian, Floyd travel cases are a perfect travel companions for people who haven’t given up on their inner teenager and their enthusiasm for good, honest, optimistic and authentic design.
-We suggest to head to Floyd's website straight away, get your mojo back – and keep rolling!
+We suggest to head to the Classic Driver Market straight away, get your mojo back – and keep rolling!